ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

             app_port: 5000
       ...

-Variables of the role (from section `vars:` and from `roles/x/vars/main.yml`) are available to all tasks and all roles of the play.
+Variables of the role (from `vars:` in task and from `roles/x/vars/main.yml`) are available to all tasks and all roles of the play.

 When you add a tag to an ``import_role`` statement, Ansible applies the tag to `all` tasks within the role.
 See :ref:`tag_inheritance` for details.